keiveltra/gin-playground/README.md

 **This repo is POC of testing data design requirement and whether it works in gin+golang, no other further stuff is in scope.**

-You need to choose whatever fixture(aka test data) fostering protocol or any testing framework.
+You can choose whatever fixture(aka test data) fostering protocol or any testing framework.
 This repo does not cover those.

 ## TODO